nruffing/data-grid-vue/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '[feature]'
+title: "[feature]"
-labels: 'enhancement'
+labels: enhancement
-assignees: 'nruffing'
+assignees: nruffing

 ---